We can’t deny that Jeff Nippard is a bodybuilding hero deserving respect and admiration.

 Two or three sessions per week, to be exact.

 The goal of these cardio sessions will be to keep your lungs and heart functioning as they should.
-And in the ideal world, you won’t get so tired during intense training sessions!
+Even strongman need this!

 The harder you can push yourself in the gym, the more mass you’ll build.